rtm/abc/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/browser` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Unit tests are not available.
+When they are, Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

+End-to-end tests are not available.
-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+When they are, run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Service workers

 This app implements service workers.
 However, please note that `ng serve` (and thus also `npm run start` do not support service workers.
-We recomment the `http-server` package from npm.
+We recommend the `http-server` package from npm.
 See https://angular.io/guide/service-worker-getting-started for more information.

 ## Server-side rendering